Ferry Services and the Barrakka Lift

 The Valletta terminal (known as the Lascaris ferry landing) is located adjacent to the Baroque Customs House, completed in 1775 and still apparently in use as a Customs House.
 More importantly, the ferry terminal is directly opposite the foot of the new (or reconstructed, if you like) Barrakka Lift, giving easy access from the city.
 See the next section for more about the lift.

-In Bormla (also known as Cospicua, although that term can also refer to the whole Three Cities area) there is nothing to suggest a ferry terminal, other than a board placed each day alongside the berth, which is numbered 55.
+In Bormla (also known as Cospicua, although that term can also refer to the whole Three Cities area) there was nothing to suggest a ferry terminal on my 2014 visit, other than a board placed each day alongside the berth, which is numbered 55.
 It is just beyond the marina, shortly before it narrows into the old Number One Dock, and roughly half-way between the bus stops named Bormla and Zejt.
 As well as being close to Bormla Square it's only a few minutes walk to Birgu (also known as Vittoriosa).

 After leaving Bormla the ferry calls at Isla (also known as Senglea) on its way back to Valletta.
 Since I got off at Bormla I'm not able to exactly pinpoint the location of the Isla stop, but I think it's pretty much on the opposite side of the water from the Bormla stop, but a little further up towards the marina.
 The nearest bus stop is probably Bieb, the one outside the Isla city gates.